Makume/ReturnOfReckoning-AddOns/README.md

 > [!TIP]
 > # How to install the AddOns
 >
 > Select the AddOn you want.
 Click on the folder.
-Then click on the ZIP file and download it.
+Then click on the zip file and download it.
-> After that you have to extract the zip file to your Addon folder.
+> After that you have to extract the zip file and copy the content to your game AddOn folder.